esqLABS/pregnancy-neonates-batch-run/README.md

 ## Description of the repository

+This is a R project (Pregnancy and Pediatric batch run.Rproj) that uses R environment (renv).
+The files .gitignore, .Rprofile and renv.lock are all files related to renv or git.

 This R project requires the installation of ospsuiteR package.

 To do so, use:

 ``` install.packages("remotes") ```